tehraym/data_cleaning_notebook/README.md

 Malaysia is well-known for its accommodating mortgage policies, permitting Malaysian citizens to obtain financing of up to 90% for their first two residential properties.
 Additionally, the country's property market offers a wide array of options, catering to diverse investment preferences and strategies.

 Therefore it is important to investigate the disparities in properties details between different regions.
 As this allows us to study underlying economic, demographic, and social dynamics for a particular region.
-For Example: Properties that are near to KL city centers, tend to fetch a higher selling price as there are abundance amount of job opportunities.
+For Example: Properties that are near to KL city centers, tend to fetch a higher selling price as there are abundance amount of job opportunities near that area.

 ## Methodology
 - Loading the data up in Jupyter Notebook using Pandas Library